parkerhill/flash-app-multilingual-phrases/README.md

 #### Features
 - **Multiple Languages:** Supports French, German, Spanish, and Mexican Spanish.
 - **Text-to-Speech:** Pronounces phrases using appropriate voices for each language.
+- **User Progress:** Customizable flashcard decks that adapt to user progress.
 - **Interactive Flashcards:** Users can flip flashcards to see translations and hear pronunciations.
-- **Category Selection:** Users can choose from various categories like general, travel, restaurant, dating, and work.
+- **Category Selection:** Users can choose from general, travel, restaurant, dating, and work categories.
 - **Learning Direction:** Option to practice translating to English or from English.
 - **Language Learning Tips:** Provides useful tips for effective language learning.